pikesley/pikesley.org.astro/p.org/src/pages/blog/2025/09/05/driving-a-microcontroller-with-your-phone.md

 * I've had this same code running on various ESP32 boards, and some [BLE-equipped RasPi Pico boards](https://shop.pimoroni.com/products/pimoroni-pico-plus-2-w?variant=42182811942995).
 I imagine it'll work wherever you can run `aioble`.

 * Beware of cheap ESP32s off of eBay, the wifi / bluetooth hardware seems to be very flaky.

+* Absolutely *no* fucking AI hallucination theft bullshit was involved in any of this at any stage